OxymoroVP/Proaid/README.md

 [NonFunctionalReq.txt](https://github.com/OxymoroVP/Proaid/blob/main/NonFunctionalReq.txt) for an extended preview.

 ## User Stories
-User stories aim to facilitate sensemaking of the platform's functionality and they are implemented into 12 features, developed in <br/>*Gherkin language*.
+User stories aim to facilitate sensemaking of the platform's functionality and they are implemented into 12 features, developed in *Gherkin language*.

 ## GUI & UML class diagram notation